alirobe/get-spsite/pages/planning-adoption.md

 permalink: /planning-adoption/
 ---

-# Resources for Professionalals working in the adoption and planning of Intranets.
+# Resources for Professionals working in the adoption and planning of Intranets.

 ## Insight